 DHS has a number of functions that are paid for by fee revenues and multi-year appropriations.
-According to DHS, these activities will continue and employees of these programs will continue to work and be paid as long as those revenues and multi-year appropriations are available, because emergency furlough and shutdown of these activities occur only if resources are depleted.
+According to DHS, in the event of a funding lapse, these activities would continue and employees of these programs would continue to work and be paid as long as those revenues and multi-year appropriations were available, because emergency furlough and shutdown of these activities would occur only if resources were depleted.

-DHS has noted several specific activities that will continue to be funded through fee revenues and multi-year appropriations.
+DHS noted several specific activities that would continue to be funded through fee revenues and multi-year appropriations.